JonatasBSM/JonatasBSM/README.md

 - 👋 Hi, I’m @JonatasBSM from Brazil, 19 years

-- 👀 I’m interested in programming, videogames and music (specially R&B)
+- 👀 I’m interested in coding, videogames and music (specially R&B)

-- 🌱 I’m currently learning how to create better css designs and learning about frameworks (i'm new here on Github too, actually XD)
+- 🌱 I’m currently learning how to create better css designs and learning about frameworks (i'm new here on Github too, actually XD).
+I'm used to code with Python, Java, C and JS, but always trying to learn different languages

 - 💞️ I’m looking to collaborate on different types of projects (more interested in web applications)